 - Comparative Law and Hybrid Legal Traditions (2010, with Eleanor Cashin-Ritaine and Martin Sychold)

 - Francis Stoughton Sullivan, Lectures on the Constitution and Laws of England (2004 reprint of second edition 1776)

-His publications have also appeared in edited book collections and in the Comparative Law Review, the Dublin University Law Journal, the Irish Jurist, the Journal of Civil Law Studies, the Journal of Comparative Law, the Northern Ireland Legal Quarterly, and the Tulane European and Civil Law Forum.
+Other publications have appeared in numerous edited collections and in, among others, the Comparative Law Review, the Dublin University Law Journal (ns), Eighteenth-Century Ireland/Iris an dá chultúr, the Irish Jurist (ns), the Journal of Civil Law Studies, the Journal of Comparative Law, the Judicial Studies Institute Journal (Ireland), the Northern Ireland Legal Quarterly, Studies in Burke and His Time (ns), and the Tulane European and Civil Law Forum.